 - Let the fondant come to room temperature, kneading in flavour if desired.

 - Roll into 1/2 to 1-inch balls and set them on a cake rack to dry, then roll in cocoa.
+Alternatively, you can roll in chopped nuts, candies or other coatings.

 - Let dry again before serving or storing.
 These store beautifully in your freezer.